Jesús T. Piñero

-Jesús T. Piñero Jiménez (April 16, 1897 – November 19, 1952) was a Puerto Rican businessman and politician, who served by order of U.S. President Harry S. Truman as the 175th governor of Puerto Rico from 1946 to 1949.
+Jesús Toribio Piñero Jiménez (April 16, 1897 – November 19, 1952) was a Puerto Rican businessman and politician, who served by order of U.S. President Harry S. Truman as the 175th governor of Puerto Rico from 1946 to 1949.
 Piñero was the last appointed governor of the archipelago and island, as he was succeeded by Luis Muñoz Marín, who became the first popularly elected governor in 1948.
 Piñero was the first and only native Puerto Rican to hold the office in a formal, not interim capacity during the direct Spanish and American control of the governorship from 1508 to 1948.

 Early years

 Jesús Toribio Piñero Jiménez was born in Carolina, Puerto Rico, to Emilio Piñero Estrella (son of Basilio Piñero) and Josefa Jiménez Sicardó into a wealthy family with roots in the Canary Islands.
 His direct ancestor was Domingo Antonio José Piñero Pineda from Hermigua, La Gomera, who arrived in Puerto Rico around 1816.
 He obtained his primary and secondary education in his hometown.
 In 1914, he attended the College of Liberal Arts of the University of Puerto Rico.
 He also attended the School of Engineering at the University of Pennsylvania in Philadelphia.